 The picture above is entitled ‘Visible vs. Invisible’ by Lai Yat Nam and was displayed at ‘Poverty.
 Full-time.’
 An art exhibition on working poverty.

-For instance, Oxfam has been urging the government to take the basic cost of living into account when calculating the poverty threshold.
+For instance, we have been urging the government to take the basic cost of living into account when calculating the poverty threshold.
 The government set the poverty line at 50 per cent of the median household income by household size in 2013, so in 2019 the household poverty lines for one-person and two-person households are HK$4,500 and HK$10,000 respectively.
 The official poverty line should be able to help measure poverty, however, because it does not take into account households’ basic living expenses, it is not a very helpful indicator.
 As such, we interviewed and calculated the basic cost of living for different demographic groups and household sizes based on the groceries they would need to buy to cook nutritionally balanced meals.
 Studies like this have helped society at large gain a better understanding of poverty and the needs of the poor.

 Hong Kong's Housing Woes

-give A Meal: Oxfam's Food Support Project for Low-Income Families
+Give a Meal: Oxfam's Food Support Project for Low-Income Families

 Thinking Outside the Box About Subdivided Flats